Disposal of Electronics, Light Bulbs, Tires, etc.

 Electronic EquipmentAs funds allow, the City typically holds an electronics recycling event each November.
 City residents attending this event may dispose of electronic equipment such as televisions, computers, printers, consumer electronics, etc. free of charge.
-The Washington County Forty West Landfill.
-Residents need to cross the scales before disposal.
-The minimum cost is $10.00 (for the first 380 lbs); additional fees apply over 380 lbs.
+The Washington County Forty West Landfill also accepts electronic equipment; residents need to cross the scales before disposal.
+The minimum cost is $10.00 (for the first 360 lbs); additional fees apply over 360 lbs.
 See the County's Solid Waste Department's website for more information.

 Flourescent Light BulbsResidential customers are permitted to dispose of flourescent light bulbs in their regular trash.
 Any businesses or residents with large amounts of light bulbs must contact the County's Solid Waste Department for disposal instructions.

 Used TiresAll used tires should be taken to Washington County's Forty West Landfill.
 The disposal fee for car tires is $3.00 each (up to 6 tires); for more than 6 tires, you must contact the Washington County Recycling Coordinator at (240) 313-2796.
 As an alternative, you may schedule to have the City pick-up your tires; please refer to the Bulk Trash Pick Up page for more details.